 This site has information on a variety of topics that may be useful to you.
 I add blog entries on interesting things, such as new ham radio stuff, cool places to visit in the Colorado San Juan high country around here, wildflowers, and more.

+About this site.
 I’m using the “2010” theme from WordPress, a nice default template that came out in, appropriately, 2010.
 They now have more themes, but I’ve gotten used to the 2010 theme.
 Further, I’ve modified 2010 using a “child theme,” which took me quite awhile to figure out.
-All page addresses are “permalinks,” meaning the URL won’t change, so feel free to reference these pages by URL.
+All page and post addresses are “permalinks,” meaning the URL won’t change, so feel free to reference these pages by URL.